 The Assembly that includes Our Lady of the Lakes Council is the Mother Cabrini Assembly, Number 1572.
-The current Faithful Navigator of this Assembly is Sir Knight Stephen Gheduzzi.
+The current Faithful Navigator of this Assembly is Sir Knight Seamus Baker.
 The Faithful Color Corps Commander of this Assembly is Sir Knight Mike O'Brien.
-A schedule of meetings may be found on our Council's Upcoming Events page.
+A schedule of events may be found on the Assembly's Calendar Page.

 Third Degree Knights wishing to become Sir Knights of the Fourth Degree should speak with their Council's Grand Knight or the Faithful Navigator of their local Assembly.

 Ladies AuxiliaryThe Ladies Auxiliary's main function is for ladies to come together in fellowship to support our brother Knights and the Council.
 They do this primarily by providing assistance with planning for and executing Council events.
 They also conduct fundraising to support and advance the Council's charitable and fraternal activities.
-Our Ladies Auxiliary President is Gail Silke.
+Our Ladies Auxiliary President is Kim Crecco.